TL;DR

 3. Inaccurate Annual Mileage

 Insurers use your annual mileage to calculate your premium—the more you drive, the higher the statistical risk of an accident.
-It's tempting to underestimate your mileage to save money, but it's a false economy.
+It's tempting to underestimate your mileage to manage costs, but it's a false economy.
 If you claim and your MOT history or service records show you've significantly exceeded your declared mileage, your claim could be reduced or rejected.

 4. Not Updating Personal Details

-Life changes, and your policy must change with it.
-You must inform your insurer immediately if:
+Life changes, and your policy must change with it. you should consider whether you may need to inform your insurer immediately if:

-• You develop a medical condition that you must, by law, report to the DVLA.
+- You develop a medical condition that you should consider whether you may need to, by law, report to the DVLA.

 5. "Fronting" - A Form of Fraud